-- Advertising structures and signage (e.g. banners and signage) that: - o relate to approved uses/activities - o are discrete and temporary - complies with Planning requirements - are approved by the City of Sydney - Café/Kiosk, including outdoor seating and tables - Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: - Adaptive reuse of existing building/structures for a use compatible with the park - Amenities to facilitate the safety, use and enjoyment of the park (e.g. seating, shade structures, BBQ, picnic tables, toilets, bike rings) - Ancillary areas to facilitate use and enjoyment by the community (e.g. storage and change rooms, car parks) - Buildings and structures that facilitate the permissible uses and activities (e.g. grandstands, pavilions, fitness equipment, playgrounds, outdoor courts) - Improving access including active transport, disability access to facilities, amenity and the visual character of the general community area (e.g. fountains, pathways, lighting, paved areas, hard and soft landscaped areas)
+- Advertising structures and signage (e.g. banners and signage) that: - o relate to approved uses/activities - o are discrete and temporary - complies with Planning requirements - are approved by the City of Sydney - Café/Kiosk, including outdoor seating and tables - Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: - Adaptive reuse of existing building/structures for a use compatible with the park - Amenities to facilitate the safety, use and enjoyment of the park (e.g. seating, shade structures, BBQ, picnic tables, toilets, bike rings) - Ancillary areas to facilitate use and enjoyment by the community (e.g. storage and change rooms, car parks) - Buildings and structures that facilitate the permissible uses and activities (e.g. grandstands, pavilions, fitness equipment, playgrounds, outdoor courts) - o Community greening - Improving access including active transport, disability access to facilities, amenity and the visual character of the general community area